Dyphis/dyphis.github.io/_pages/about.md

 My research interests are, natural language processing (NLP), AI music and expainable AI.

-Originally, I am not a cs student (I am doing communication engineering).
+Actually, I am not a cs student at the beginning (I am doing communication engineering at UTAS).
 When I took a course called "Computational Intelligence", I was amazed by those powerful ML algorithms.
 Especially when I saw the accomplishment of AlphaGo, I made up my mind to also build a game AI by myself.
 With the guidance of Dr. Benjamin Millar, I spent a year to build a Mahjong AI.

 After I graduated from UTAS and obtained my honours degree, I came to UOA to continue studying AI.
 I got professional training in machine learning (ML) and finished the interesting but challenging research project -- AI music generation under the supervision of Dr. Lingqiao Liu.

-As I dive deep into machine learning, I realize the importance of explainability and robustness of AI.
+As I dive deep into machine learning, I gradually realize the importance of explainability and reliability of AI.
 My research goal is to build not only powerful, but also explainable AI.

 <!---